jospas/WorkSpacesCostOptimisation/README.md

 Run the script using this command, passing your config file of choice:

-	node code/WorkSpacesUsageScript.js config/example.json
+	node code/WorkSpacesUsageScript.js config/yourconfig.json

 The script will produce the following data files in *./output/*

-1. a CSV file containing the raw data
+1. usage.csv - a CSV file containing the raw usage data
-2. a JSON file containing data about current WorkSpace instances
+2. workspaces.json - a JSON file containing data about current WorkSpaces instances and their daily usage
-3. a command line script for making the suggested changes
+3. updateBilling.sh - a command line script for making the suggested changes
-4. data files regarding the current bundles and public pricing
+4. customer_bundes.json - a data file containing the current customer bundles and pricing
+5. amazon_bundles.json - a data file containing the current Amazon bundles and pricing
+6. public_pricing.json - a simplified pricing file for the current region

 It also produces some summary estimates of potential savings for example:

 	[INFO] Total potential monthly savings: $4557.69
 	[INFO] Total potential yearly savings: $54692.28

-If billing conversion is disabled by configuration you will see:

-	[INFO] Not converting billing modes as disabled by configuration

-Otherwise the system outputs statistics of converted instances.